StockSharp/doc/en/topics/designer/strategies/using_code/csharp.md

 After pressing **OK**, a new strategy will appear in the **Strategies** folder of the **Scheme** panel, similarly to when creating a strategy from [diagrams](../using_visual_designer.md).
 And similar actions for deleting or renaming the strategy.

-But instead of a diagram, C# code editor will be displayed:
+But instead of a diagram, a C# code editor will be displayed:

 ![Designer_Creation_of_element_containing_source_code_01](../../../../images/designer_creation_of_element_containing_source_code_01.png)